kaos/wireshark-plugins/README.md

 *Notice* As wireshark re-dissects messages ad-hoc while browsing (why, oh-why?! waily waily) it is hard to keep track of request/answer id's, which requires an in-sequence approach.
-I'm considering looking at packet numbers to help out here, so it should work pretty well now..
+I've made an attempt at keeping track of the packet number-range for each request id, so it should work pretty well now, I think..